fides-dev/Fides.jl/docs/src/tutorial.md

     return (obj, g, H)
 end

-hess = true
-prob = FidesProblem(fides_obj, x0, hess; lb = lb, ub = ub)
+prob = FidesProblem(fides_obj, x0; lb = lb, ub = ub)
-sol = solve(prob) # hide
+sol = solve(prob, Fides.CustomHessian()) # hide
-sol = solve(prob)
+sol = solve(prob, Fides.CustomHessian())
 ```

-In this simple example, no runtime benefit is obtained as not quantities are reused between objective and derivative computations.
+In this simple example, no runtime benefit is obtained as no quantities are reused between objective and derivative computations.
 However, if quantities can be reused (for example, when gradients are computed for ODE models), runtime can be noticeably reduced.